Ildibad: Biography

 The lack of coordination among the remaining Byzantine commanders enabled Ildibad to extend his authority throughout Liguria and Venetia.
 In 541 he was engaged outside the heavily defended city of Treviso by its military commander Vitalius and a sizable body of Herules.
 The battle was a decisive victory for the Goths, with Vitalius barely escaping while the Heruli leader was killed.
 His nephew Totila then became military commander of Treviso.
 Ildibad was subsequently able to extend his authority across the entire Po Valley.
-The victory gave him increased support among the Goths, while the ruinous Roman taxation of the provinces and lack of coordination among generals enabled him to acquire many Roman deserters.
+The victory gave him increased support among the Goths, while the harsh Byzantine taxation of the provinces and lack of coordination among generals enabled him to acquire many Byzantine deserters.

 In 541, Ildibad had Uraias murdered.
-According to Procopius, Uraias's murder had been instigated by Ildibad's wife, who felt insulted by the lavish lifestyle of Uraias' wife.
-Herwig Wolfram suggests that this is an invention by Procopius to "personalize" the causes of political events, and that the real reason for Uraias' murder was that the Witiges clan had allied with non-Gothic barbarians, including the Rugii and probably Gepids, to conspire against Ildibad's rule.
-In any case, in May 541, Ildibad was murdered at a royal banquet by his Gepid bodyguard Velas whose Gothic lover was married off to someone else by Ildibad while Velas was away.
+According to contemporary historian Procopius, Uraias's murder had been instigated by Ildibad's wife, who felt insulted by the lavish lifestyle of Uraias's wife.
+Historian Herwig Wolfram suggests that this is an invention by Procopius to "personalize" the causes of political events, and that the real reason for Uraias' murder was that the Witiges clan had allied with non-Gothic barbarians, including the Rugii and probably Gepids, to conspire against Ildibad's rule.

+In May 541, Ildibad was murdered at a royal banquet by his Gepid bodyguard Velas whose Gothic lover was married off to someone else by Ildibad while Velas was away.
+According to a story provided by Procopius, Velas struck Ildibad so quickly during the banquet that, when the king's head fell to the ground his hand was still holding the food he had been eating.
 The lack of a suitable Gothic successor enabled the Rugians to make their chief Eraric king of the Goths.
 Eraric, however, betrayed the Goths and secretly offered to surrender the Gothic kingdom to the Byzantines in return for money.
 As a result, the Goths at Pavia offered Ildibad's nephew Totila the throne.
 Totila was at that point himself negotiating with the imperial commander at Ravenna, and demanded the killing of Eraric if he was to accept the throne.
-After Eraric was killed in October 541, Totila became king of the Ostrogoths, a title he held for more than ten years.
+After Eraric was killed in October 541, Totila became king of the Goths, a title he held for more than ten years.